Stochastic gravitational wave background detection using NANOGrav 15-year data set in the context of massive gravity: Discussion

 Additionally, further observations that place constraints on the Hubble rate of expansion, the scale factor, and the time associated with inflation would be able to constrain the parameters of this theory.
 In addition to signals we have already observed with interferometers, we expect a more drastic suppression for higher frequencies than we discuss.
 Future work may investigate the nature of this suppression and propose plausible mechanisms for it.

---- The NANOGrav 15-Year data used in this paper is available at \href{https://nanograv.org/science/data}{NANOGrav}.
-Source code to reproduce all of the figures in this paper is available in our GitHub repository \cite{GH}.
+The NANOGrav 15-year data used in this paper are available at NANOGrav \cite{NANOGrav:2023}.
+Source code to reproduce all of the figures in this paper is available in our GitHub repository \cite{Choi:2024}.

---- We thank Sachiko Kuroyanagi and Shinji Mukohyama for helpful discussions related to the theoretical foundation of SFM, \cite{Fujita:2018ehq}, their useful comments and their feedback.
+\ \ \ We thank Sachiko Kuroyanagi and Shinji Mukohyama for helpful discussions related to the theoretical foundation of SFM, \cite{Fujita:2018ehq}, their useful comments, and their feedback.
 We appreciate discussions from Axel Brandenburg, Neil J.\ Cornish, and Arthur B.\ Kosowsky.
 We thank Emma Clarke, Jeffrey S.\ Hazboun, and William G.\ Lamb for their help with plotting NG15, and Sayan Mandal for interpreting our results.
-We thank the organizers and participants of the PITT PACC workshop ``Unravelling the Universe with Pulsar Timing Arrays Workshop" during which the paper has been finalized.
-TK and MG acknowledge partial support from the NASA Astrophysics Theory Program (ATP) Award 80NSSC22K0825.
+We thank the organizers and participants of the PITT PACC workshop ``Unravelling the Universe with Pulsar Timing Arrays Workshop" during which part of this paper has been written.
+T.K.\ and M.G.\ acknowledge partial support from the NASA Astrophysics Theory Program (ATP) Award No.\ 80NSSC22K0825.
+T.K.\ acknowledges partial support from NSF Astronomy and Astrophysics Research Grants (AAG) Award No.\ 2307698.